What is pancreatitis?

 Can cPLI be used to monitor clinical pancreatitis?

 Yes.
 Pancreas-specific lipase is cleared from the blood very quickly, which means that cPLI can be used to monitor changes in the pancreas in response to treatment.
-A rapidly falling cPLI together with improvement in the dog's condition indicates a good response to treatment.
+A rapidly falling cPLI value, together with improvement in the dog's condition, indicates a good response to treatment.
+The in-clinic test is not as versatile for monitoring pancreatitis, and samples should be sent to the laboratory.

 Which dogs should be tested for pancreatitis using cPLI?

-- Dogs with signs of acute vomiting, abdominal pain, or loss of appetite, especially if a cause cannot be found on preliminary evaluation.
+- Dogs with signs of sudden onset vomiting, abdominal pain, or loss of appetite

-- Dogs at increased risk for pancreatitis, e.g., some Miniature Schnauzers, and dogs being treated with anticonvulsants (e.g., potassium bromide).
+- Dogs at increased risk for pancreatitis, such as Miniature Schnauzers or dogs receiving potassium bromide anticonvulsant therapy.